 Identification of the IBI1 gene revealed that the corresponding protein, an aspartyl tRNA-synthetase (AspRS), acts as a receptor of BABA (6).
 We demonstrated that binding of the R-enantiomer of BABA to the aspartic acid-binding pocket of IBI1 blocks the default AspRS activity of IBI1, thereby priming a secondary (‘non-canonical‘) defence function of the protein that becomes active in the cytoplasm after subsequent pathogen attack.
 Importantly, this study also revealed that the undesirable side effects of the BABA, i.e. plant growth repression, are controlled by a separate stress pathway.
 The stress response is triggered by uncharged tRNA, which increases in cells of BABA-treated plants due to the AspRS-blocking activity of the chemical.
 The uncharged tRNA activates the protein kinase GCN2, which in turn represses mRNA translation causing plant stress (6).

-Our discovery provides exciting opportunities to uncouple the broad-spectrum resistance response from the associated stress response.
-Considering that BABA augments multigenic resistance, our discovery provides hands-on tools to deliver sustainable crop protection against diseases that are difficult to control by single resistance genes or fungicides, such as downy mildew and late blight.
+The discovery of the IBI1 receptor has provided us with exciting opportunities to uncouple the broad-spectrum resistance response from the associated stress response.
+Considering that BABA augments multigenic resistance, and provides hands-on tools to deliver sustainable crop protection against diseases that are difficult to control by single resistance genes or fungicides, such as downy mildew and late blight.